catalyst-cloud/catalystcloud-docs/source/containers/quickstart.rst

   Heapster is running at https://103.254.156.157:6443/api/v1/namespaces/kube-system/services/heapster/proxy CoreDNS is running at https://103.254.156.157:6443/api/v1/namespaces/kube-system/services/kube-dns:dns/proxy

-In order to view more in depth information about the cluster simply add the dump option to the above example.
-This generates output suitable for debugging and diagnosing cluster problems.
+In order to view more in depth information run the above command with the **dump** sub-command to generate output suitable for debugging and diagnosing cluster problems.
-By default, it redirects everything to stdout.

 .. code-block:: bash